-Educated as an exploration geologist Lindsay is the SETI Institute’s AIR Program Director, a Guggenheim Fellow, recipient of the Robert Rauschenberg Residency, Fellow at the Nevada Museum of Art Center for Art and Environment, and the innovator behind OSA EARS - a project designed to deliver real time high resolution sound and data from one of the world’s most bio-diverse eco-systems to anyone anywhere with internet.
+Educated as an exploration geologist Lindsay is the SETI Institute’s AIR Program Director, a Guggenheim Fellow, recipient of the Robert Rauschenberg Residency, Fellow at the Nevada Museum of Art's Center for Art and Environment, and the innovator behind OSA EARS - a project designed to deliver real time high resolution sound and data from one of the world’s most bio-diverse eco-systems to anyone anywhere.

 At the SETI Institute Lindsay worked with astrophysicist Laurance Doyle, who employed information theory and algorithms to prove that humpback whale communications exhibit syntax - strongly inferring the whales are talking.
 “CODE Humpback” references this research through sculptural audio / visual works, utilizing morse code to merge ideas about encrypted signals and inter-species communications.

 Lindsay received a Guggenheim Fellowship (2010) for “CARBON” - a hybrid process synthesizing photography and drawing.
 “CARBON” harnesses the language of high resolution scientific imaging to render ambiguous the micro and the vast, the organic and the digital, the real and the alien.
 CARBON is presented as photographs, and as large scale moving visuals which are altered through sensor feedback and modulation to create subtly responsive situations where the viewer becomes aware the art knows it is being watched.
 “CARBON IV” was shown at the LED LAB NYC (2014.)
 The CARBON monograph was published by Minor Matters Books (2016) with forwards by Lyle Rexer and Dr. Jill Tarter.

-Many new works coalesce within the FIELD STATION's modular architecture, which debuted at MassMoCA in 2016 and has continued to evolve, most recently at the Des Moines Art Center and at the Akron Museum of Art in Ohio.
-Also in process are "Mining the Moon," and “the Sound of a Quantum Computer Thinking” from recordings made at NASA Ames Quantum Artificial Intelligence Lab.
-“Ecotone” envisions a mobile space in which to de-contextualise live sounds from OSA EARS so they are experienced as though in an off earth / post earth environment.
-"Recipes for the Mind" is a book of drawings and writing which is nearing completion, assuming the artist's clone proves viable.
-The "FIELD STATION" book is also in the works.
-Lindsay is also collaborating with Human Condition Labs to help develop their Artists in Research program.
+Many ideas coalesce within the FIELD STATION's modular architecture, which debuted at MassMoCA in 2016 and has continued to evolve, most recently at the Des Moines Art Center and at the Akron Museum of Art in Ohio.
+Also in process are "Mining the Moon" and “the Sound of a Quantum Computer Thinking” created from recordings Lindsay made at NASA Ames Quantum Artificial Intelligence Lab.
+“Ecotone” envisions a mobile space in which to experience live sound and sensations from OSA EARS as though in an off earth / post earth environment.
+"Recipes for the Mind" is a book of photographs and writing which is near completion, assuming the artist's clone proves viable.
+The "FIELD STATION" book is also in progress.

-Lindsay is passionate about sound.
-He conceived three live music shows, for which he played six string electric cello, electronics and combinations of voice, continuum, processed field recordings, modular synth and electric guitar - not simultaneously !!
+Lindsay conceived three live music shows, for which he played six string electric cello, electronics and combinations of voice, continuum, processed field recordings, modular synth and electric guitar - not simultaneously !!
 All utilized projected visuals, with improvisational music developed through collaboration.
 The Electrosense of Paddlefish was made in response to water issues in the American west.
 It was created and performed with David Rothenberg for Ear to the Earth at the Frederick Lowe Theater (2010.)
-Trout Fishing in Space imagines an off Earth habitation.
+Trout Fishing in Space imagines off Earth habitation.
 Collaborators included Billy Gomberg, Thenmozhi Soundararajan, Dan Snazelle and David Rothenberg.
 It was performed in Woodstock at CPW (2012.)
-NEAR(ER) imagines alternate modes of consciousness and involved video artist Chen Serfaty.
+NEAR(ER) imagines alternate modes of consciousness and involved Israeli video artist Chen Serfaty.
 NEAR(ER) was performed at USC's Rhythms + Voices performance series (2013.)
 As of summer 2018 the ancient Buddhist Grottoes at Dunhunag, China have become the source for new work and inspiration.